CD Covers3D Digital ArtIllustrated NovelsVideo Gaming ArtFractalsCollaborationsAwards

 "Witherferd shifted his position slightly...and all hell broke loose.

 "The entire room puckered, as if God had just swallowed a lemon rind.
-Is was what the Gates of Heaven looked?
-Hell?
+Is this what the Gates of Heaven looked like?
+The Gates of Hell?
 With what he figured was his last dying thought, he whispered into the swirling chaos, 'I hope my computer is okay.'

-"He never should have started praying.
-Bargains with gods always seemed to end like this..."
+"In retrospect, he never should have started praying.
+Bargains with gods always seemed to start with random comments like this..."

 And so begins the adventure of a 16 year old nerd, Witherferd Fehlter Hardling III, a normal kid from a small town in the Midwest, USA.
 Witherferd gets caught up in events far outside the confining boundaries of his undimensional daily existence.
 Since they involve beautiful naked godesses and strange multi-dimenional beings, the illustrations were great fun to work on.

 Although the novel is meant to be funny, the illustrations tried to be as rich and epic as possible.
 I worked with illustrators from Hong Kong, Brazil, Canada, Sweden and the USA.
-When the eBook company that was to market the novel went bust, the p
+When the eBook company that was to market the novel went bust, the project stopped.
+Feel free to read more about this on my Writings page.

 If you want to read the first few chapters, see The Power of 10 - Chapter One.